juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 ReBirth 338 v2.01 and many others... </br>

 ### Best GPU for Dual Boot: </br>

+Win8.1x64 + Linux </br>

 Low Cost: </br>
 GTX 1050 Ti  </br>
 perfect option, has DisplayPort for New Monitors like LG 34GP63A that require DP to run at 160fps, Low power consumption. </br>
+Fastest GPU: </br>
-Fastest GPU: RTX 8000, P6000, Titan Xp, M6000, </br>
+RTX 8000, P6000, Titan Xp, M6000, </br>

-Dual Boot: Win8.1x64 + Linux </br>
-to Game on Linux, in Win8.1 a Fast GPU will be overkill, very few software will use it. </br>
+Game on Linux, in Win8.1 a Fast GPU will be overkill, very few software will use it. </br>
-Recomended to install [CUDA-Z](https://cuda-z.sourceforge.net/) to test if driver has CUDA 64-Bit working </br>
+Recomended: [CUDA-Z](https://cuda-z.sourceforge.net/) to test if driver has CUDA 64-Bit working </br>
+for example: </br>
-for example: GTX Titan 6GB requires [driver 388.71](https://www.nvidia.com/en-us/drivers/details/128447/), Newer driver install, but does Not have CUDA 64-Bit, its Disabled in Newer drivers. </br>
+GTX Titan 6GB requires [driver 388.71](https://www.nvidia.com/en-us/drivers/details/128447/), </br> Newer driver install, but does Not have CUDA 64-Bit, its Disabled in Newer drivers. </br>

 Modern / Faster GPU like 4070 or 4070 Super "The best in 200w category for 2024" works on Linux but Not on Win8.1 </br>
 requires to turn-off, open the PC, change GPU's & boot in other OS, </br>